oceanprotocol/contracts/docs/quickstart_roles.md

 ### Minter:
    - can mint new DT20 tokens if cap is not exceeded

-### Fee Manager:
+### Payment Manager:
-   - can set a new Fee Collector(better a DT collector), if not set, NFT Owner is the fee Collector (gets DT consumed after market and community fee)
+   - can set a new Payment Collector, if not set, NFT Owner is the Payment Collector (gets DT consumed after market and community fee)